PyRigi/PyRigi/README.md

 ## Installation and usage

-The latest version of PyRigi (requiring at least Python 3.11) can be installed by
+The latest version of PyRigi can be installed by
 ```
 pip install pyrigi
 ```